-The Company holds a 26.25% participating interest in the Block 3B/4B Exploration Right.
-In Q1 2024, expenditure of \$5.2 million was incurred (Q1 2023 - \$0.1 million) which included \$5.0 million payments to Azinam Limited, a wholly owned subsidiary of Eco, for the increase of its operated working interest in Block 3B/4B by 6.25% to 26.25%.
-Government approval was obtained on January 19, 2024, resulting in payment of the second tranche of \$2.5 million to Azinam.
+The Company holds a 17.0% participating interest in the Block 3B/4B Exploration Right.
+In the first nine months ended September 30, 2024, expenditure of \$6.0 million was incurred (nine months ended September 30, 2023 - \$0.4 million) which included \$9.0 million payments to Azinam Limited, a wholly owned subsidiary of Eco, for the increase of its operated working interest in Block 3B/4B by 6.25% to 26.25%.
+Government approval was obtained on January 19, 2024, resulting in payment of the second tranche of \$2.5 million to Azinam and a farm down deal with a third party was completed on August 28, 2024, resulting in the payment of the third tranche of \$4.0 million.
 The first tranche of \$2.5 million was paid during 2023 and was reclassified from prepayments to intangible exploration assets following government approval.